getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

       serve --watch --drafts --force_polling -H 0.0.0.0
     ```

+4. If you created **preview.sh** by using Bash, mark it as executable by running the following command:

+    ```bash
+    chmod +x preview.sh
+    ```

-4. Execute the preview script to start Jekyll.
+5. Execute the preview script to start Jekyll.
 You can also double-click on the
     script from Windows Explorer.

     **CMD**